 Volunteering with Children or in Education

 Working with children can be one of the most rewarding ways to spend your alternative break days, and there are tons of programs that are more than happy to connect you with kids in need, both at home and abroad.
-Your responsibilities could be anything from teaching to organizing games to regular old babysitting.
-However, it’s very important to keep in mind that if you want to work with kids, plenty of organizations are happy to take your money in exchange for letting you play a few rounds of Duck Duck Goose.
-Before you sign up with a program, especially if it involves working at an orphanage, do your homework to make sure your time and money is going to help people who need it.
-If you’re more interested in the education in general, there are plenty of programs that will give you a first hand look at the challenges facing the U.S. educational system.
+Your responsibilities could be anything from teaching to organizing games to childcare.
+However, it’s essential to do your research and make sure that the program you are signing up with will give you the experience you are looking for.
+Before you sign up, especially if it involves working at an orphanage, do your homework to make sure your time and money is going to help people who need it.

 Build Homes as a Volunteer